system76/tech-docs/src/models/lemp9/repairs.md

 ### Steps to replace the M.2 drive:

 1. Follow the steps above to [remove the bottom cover](#removing-the-bottom-cover).
 2. Locate the M.2 drives (or slots.)
-The primary slot is next to the battery (highlighted red here), while the secondary slot is above the battery (highlighted yellow).
+The primary slot is next to the battery (highlighted yellow here), while the secondary slot is above the battery (highlighted red).

 ![M.2 slots](./img/m2-slots.jpg)